 EYFS and KS1

+At John Hellins Primary School we are continuously promoting reading and spelling skills in and around the classroom environment, allowing children to be immersed in print throughout the day.
+We believe children should enjoy reading and we work hard to promote a love of books whilst simultaneously focusing on the vital skills of spelling and decoding.
 In addition to the learning experienced within lesson times, children will share a reading interview once a fortnight.
 Individual reading is an additional activity which supports the constant reading across the day and will give the teacher a clear incite to your child’s personal reading journey.
-During this time, your child will read a book and share key words that they have learnt.
+During this time, your child will read a book, recall graphemes and share words that they have learnt.